-- Ensure that the full name of the board member is listed with title. - Please list the board members qualification to be representative of the community to be served (e.g. Member of XYZ Tribe, Pacific Islander or Alaska Native). - List the members of the board of directors that have legal authority for the organization, including oversight of program and fiscal operations, and not members of an advisory committee or sub-organization within a main organization.
-Recommend (not required) documenting on organization letterhead.
+- List the full name and titles of the board members. - List the board members qualification to be representative of the community to be served (e.g., member of XYZ Tribe, Pacific Islander or Alaska Native). - List the members of the board of directors that have legal authority for the organization, including oversight of program and fiscal operations, and not members of an advisory